 Of course, not all cooking methods are equal when it comes to healthy eating.
 Check out our guides to the best grills and best steamers for healthy ways to cook vegetables, fish and more.
-Or, if you just love a fried mushroom, check out our pick of the best air fryers.
+Or, if you just love a fried mushroom, check out our pick of the best healthy air fryers.

 Angela has been a health writer for over 10 years, contributing to a range of online and print publications including Women's Health, Women's Fitness, Your Fitness, Top Santé, Healthy, and Good Housekeeping.
 She writes about all aspects of health and wellbeing, with a special interest in nutrition and the therapeutic application of food.
 A qualified nutritionist and a recipe developer, she is the founder of Dara Dara Nutrition and has developed recipes for titles including GoodtoKnow.
 In her spare-time she likes to throw netballs, hula hoops and yoga poses (or what poses as yoga!) and has recently taken to the bass guitar.
 Fortunately for her neighbors, she’s invested in some headphones.

 These three resistance band exercises for legs and glutes will strengthen your lower body and improve your posture

 Workout Build muscle and boost your stability with this three-move resistance band workout

 This trainer's six-move workout builds muscle all over and boosts your mobility in just 18 minutes